 In this video…

-Your chart of accounts is a listing of the names of the accounts that you’ve identified and have made available to record transactions in your general ledger.
-You should tailor your chart of accounts to best suit your company needs.
+Chart of accounts is the foundation of your accounting for any construction business.
+Your chart of accounts lists the names of all the accounts that your business uses, and are available to record transactions next to in your general ledger.
+You can tailor your chart of accounts any way to like to best suit your company needs.
 Consider how detailed you want your financial reports to be.
 You’ll need a very well-planned chart to get meaningful and accurate financial statements.

 In the next video, we’ll learn what the trial balance is used for.